 Please note that changes to the timings of classes may occur and occasionally modules are cancelled.
 Your seminar may not follow your lecture directly – it could take place before or after your lecture or even on a different day.
 Seminar groups are allocated automatically and cannot be chosen.

 There are three different module levels:

-- C – Certificate level – first-year modules (module codes will include **4***)
+- C – Certificate level – first-year modules (codes will include **4***)

-- I – Intermediate level – second-year modules (module codes will include **5***)
+- I – Intermediate level – second-year modules (codes will include **5***)

-- H – Higher level – third-year modules (module codes will include **6***)
+- H – Higher level – third-year modules (codes will include **6***)

-You can study modules at any of these levels as long as your home university approves the choice and you have already covered the material taught in any prerequisiate modules listed.
+You can study modules at any of these levels as long as your home university approves the choice and you have already covered the material taught in any prerequisite modules listed.

 There are prerequisites for some modules.
 Where possible you should have completed a similar course to that prerequisite at your home university.
 If a prerequisite is not stated it does not mean that the module is open to everyone.
 Second and third-year classes assume that the first (and second if applicable) year has been spent studying that subject.
 Therefore, if you are looking at second and third-year modules you must have a significant amount of experience in that subject area.
 If you are from an American or Japanese university, please bear in mind that second-year classes in your home country are equivalent to first-year modules in the UK.

 If your home university agrees to credit transfer and you meet the prerequisites, you can take most of the modules on offer.
 However, there are some that:

 - are only available if you are studying here for a full year